-Associate of Science in Information Technology Diploma in Web Development Programming and Coding Bachelor of Science in Cybersecurity
+Associate of Science in Information Technology 58

+Associate of Science in Information Technology

 The Information Technology program is intended to provide useful job skills for graduates seeking an entry-level position in technology infrastructure design, implementation, support, or maintenance.
 To that end, the curriculum is broadly focused on two main areas: personal computer fundamentals (hardware, software, and operating systems), networks (hardware, software, administration, security, and implementation).